MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

 ## Before creating and assigning voice applications policies

-Before creating and assigning policies, read [Authorized users](aa-cq-authorized-users.md).
-The [Authorized users](aa-cq-authorized-users.md) article describes how to plan and assign users as authorized users for auto attendants and call queues.
+Before creating and assigning policies, read [Set up auto attendant and call queue authorized users](aa-cq-authorized-users.md).
+The [Set up auto attendant and call queue authorized users](aa-cq-authorized-users.md) article describes how to plan and assign users as authorized users for auto attendants and call queues.

 ### Choose the appropriate policy for authorized users